thisisomar/shopify-backend-challenge/README.md

 This is the page where you're able to create a new item, all the fields are required.
 After filling the fields out, you can press the Create button which will take you back to the Home page where you can see your new item.
 ![Create Inventory Item Page](https://i.imgur.com/3fPQT8Q.png)
 ### Edit Item Page
 This is the page responsible for editing an item, you're able to edit only the Name, Description and Quantity fields.
 All of these fields are required.
-If you choose to modify the fields, you can press the Save button which lead you back to the Home page where you can see your updated data.
+If you choose to modify the fields, you can press the Save button which leads you back to the Home page where you can see your updated data.
 ![Edit Item Page](https://i.imgur.com/vKEFbp6.png)
 ### Export Inventory Data Page (Special Feature)
 This is the page responsible for exporting all ***inventory data*** to a CSV sheet.
 You can select any of the fields you want.
 If you choose not to select any fields, all fields will be exported by default.
 After pressing the Export button, you will be prompted to download/open the CSV sheet and will be sent back to the home page.![Export Inventory Data Page](https://i.imgur.com/tnHwvzu.png)